do-adams/Golf_Scorecard/README.md

 <a href="url"><img src="/Golf Scorecard.png" align="left" height="480" width="320" ></a>

-Built and designed on my own to satisfy a coding challenge from the [Android Activity Lifecycle](https://teamtreehouse.com/library/android-activity-lifecycle) course at [Team Treehouse](https://teamtreehouse.com/), this app does one thing and one thing only: keep track your golf scores.
+Built and designed on my own in April 2016 to satisfy a coding challenge from the [Android Activity Lifecycle](https://teamtreehouse.com/library/android-activity-lifecycle) course at [Team Treehouse](https://teamtreehouse.com/), this app does one thing and one thing only: keep track your golf scores.

 It uses Android's SharedPreferences to store your scores beyond the application lifetime so you can rest assured that your scores will